bluestore: mkfs fsck fails when size has 0x1000 bit set during early rcs

 size & ~(4096) as used (because it thought the device was smaller by 4k).

-#2 Updated by Sage Weil over 1 year ago
+#2 Updated by Sage Weil almost 2 years ago

 More specifically, there are two cases.
 In both cases, the size is off by one block.